 Vary your voice – don’t just talk in one tone all the time

-To be a good storyteller in conversation don’t just use your regular speaking voice – have fun with it!
-As a good storyteller in conversation, you can be more casual or dramatic depending on what kind of story you are sharing.
-This will help keep people interested in the conversation, as they’ll never know how this storytelling adventure is going to end next!
-It also adds interest, so that if someone is listening intently or zoning out slightly it can change enough to grab them again.
+Don’t just use your regular speaking voice – have fun with it!
+You can be more casual or dramatic depending on what kind of story you are sharing.
+This will help keep people interested in the conversation.
+They’ll never know how this storytelling adventure is going to end next!
+Additionally, it adds interest.
+If someone is listening intently or zoning out slightly, it can change enough to grab them again.

-A good storyteller isn’t afraid of the uncomfortable!
-If you are telling a story about something that made you upset or sad, but it has an uplifting lesson at the end – don’t hold back sharing your feelings with others.
-They will want to know what prompted such an emotional reaction in you and why they should find comfort in the events of your tale.
+A great storyteller isn’t afraid of the uncomfortable!
+If you are telling a story about something that made you upset or sad, don’t hold back sharing your feelings with others.
+They will want to know what prompted such an emotional reaction in you.
+Furthermore, if your story has an uplifting lesson at the end, they will be curious about why they should find comfort in the events of your tale.

-There are certain moments in a story where it is okay to let the silence linger.
-These moments should be used for emphasis or to instill suspense.
+There are certain moments in a good story where it is okay to let the silence linger.
+When used in the right places these moments should be used for emphasis, bring out tension, or to instill suspense in a story.
 The more silence you use, the better!
 Just don’t let it go on too long – a few seconds of silence is perfect but any longer and people will feel uncomfortable again and/or tune out from what you’re saying entirely.

 A story doesn’t always have to be about something that happened.
 If you are trying to convey an important message or lesson, try using a story as the way of communicating it!
-This will help people remember what you said and they might even take your advice if it comes from someone else’s experience rather than yours.
+This will help people remember what you said.
+They might even take your advice if it comes from someone else’s experience rather than yours.

-You’ve learned how to be a good storyteller in conversation.
-You now know that you should engage people, use descriptive language and vivid imagery, make eye contact with the person you are conversing with, vary your voice when telling stories, not be afraid of uncomfortable topics or silence – all so as to captivate an audience.
+You’ve learned how to be a good storyteller in conversation exchange.
+You now know that you should engage people, use descriptive language and vivid imagery, make eye contact with the person you are conversing with, and vary your voice when telling stories.
+Additionally, you should not be afraid of uncomfortable topics or silence – all of these techniques aim to captivate an audience.
 The more someone can relate to what happened and how it made you feel, the better!